History of the Philadelphia Eagles: Formation and early years

-In 1931, Philadelphia's NFL franchise, the Frankford Yellow Jackets, who had won the NFL Championship in 1926, went bankrupt and ceased operations midway through the season.
+In 1931, Philadelphia's NFL franchise, the Frankford Yellow Jackets, NFL champions of 1926, went bankrupt and ceased operations midway through the season.
 After more than a year searching for a suitable replacement, the NFL granted an expansion franchise to a syndicate headed by former University of Pennsylvania teammates Lud Wray and Bert Bell.

-In exchange for an entry fee of $2,500, the Bell-Wray group was awarded the assets of the failed Yellow Jackets organization.
-Drawing inspiration from the insignia of the centerpiece of President Franklin D. Roosevelt's New Deal, specifically the National Recovery Act's "Blue Eagle," Bell and Wray named the new franchise the Philadelphia Eagles, with Bell as president and general manager and Wray as head coach.
+In exchange for an entry fee of $2,500 ($51,570 in 2024), the Bell-Wray group was awarded the assets of the failed Yellow Jackets organization.
+Inspired by the National Recovery Act's "Blue Eagle" symbol, part of President Franklin D. Roosevelt's New Deal, they named the new team the Philadelphia Eagles.
+Bell became president and general manager, while Wray was appointed head coach.
 Although this makes it appear that the Yellow Jackets sat out the 1932 season and returned in 1933 as the Eagles, this is not the case.
-The Eagles do not claim the Yellow Jackets' history as their own, and the NFL officially regard the two franchises as the same, citing the aforementioned period of dormancy.
+The Eagles do not claim the Yellow Jackets' history as their own, and the NFL officially regard the two franchises as separate, citing the aforementioned period of dormancy.
 The Eagles simply inherited the NFL rights to the Philadelphia area.
 Further, Wray and Bell when assembled an almost entirely new team, only a single player (Art Koeninger) came from the 1931 Yellow Jackets.

-The new team played its first game on October 15, 1933, against the New York Giants at the Polo Grounds in New York City.
-They lost the game 56–0.
+The new team played its first game on October 15, 1933, against the New York Giants at the Polo Grounds in New York City, which they lost 56-0.
 The Eagles mainly struggled over the course of their first decade.
+With rosters made up mostly of former Penn, Temple, and Villanova players who only put in a few years before getting on with their lives, the Eagles never won more than four games in their first ten seasons.

 In 1935, Bell proposed an annual college draft to equalize talent across a league that had been dominated by the Chicago Bears, Green Bay Packers and New York Giants.
 Between 1927 through 1934, the Bears, Packers and Giants had won all but one title (the lone exception being the Providence Steam Roller of 1928).
 The draft was a revolutionary concept in professional sports, in which teams select players in inverse order of their finish in the standings, a practice still followed today, strove to increase fan interest by guaranteeing that all the teams will have the opportunity for the best college talent.